TamaraJoniec/React-Portfolio/README.md

 To deploy this project to Netlify, follow these steps:

-1. Build your project to create a production version:
+1. Build project to create a production version:

 `npm run build`

-2. Install the Netlify CLI if you haven't already:
+2. Install the Netlify CLI:

 `npm install netlify-cli -g`

-3. Deploy your site:
+3. Deploy site using the Netlify CLI:

-`npm run deploy`
+`netlify deploy --prod`